UtrechtUniversity/UU_BSc_Geosciences_Data2/09_Linear_regression/Linear_regression.md

 </details>

-To calculate the residuals, ywe need a vectorized operation, which is done here using a “lambda” function.
+To calculate the residuals, we need a vectorized operation, which is done here using an anonymous function, also called a “lambda” function.
 This is a way to define a function in one line, without giving it a name.
 The residuals are the differences between the observed and the fitted values:

 ``` python
 fit = lambda xx: a + b*xx